juansanguinoo/Firefox-send-clone/Firefox-send-clone-backend/README.md

 # Firefox Send Clone Server

-Backend of a Firefox send clone project made with ReactJS
+Backend was made with NodeJS, ExpressJS and MongoDB as database